 Are you interested in learning how you can refinance on a mortgage?
-In this blog post, that is exactly what I plant to address.
+In this blog post, that is exactly what I plan to address.
 Before you refinance on a mortgage, you’ll want to make sure you meet some caveats that the lender will inevitably require you to meet.

 If you’re interested on refinancing on a home, you should check your credit score and credit history.
 Generally, the better FICO score you have, the better interest rates you’ll get on the refinance.
 If you know your home’s current value, you always have the option to check online for the best mortgage rates available.
 Eventually, you’ll have to lock your interest rate with the lender.

 The next step in the process would be to collect all the relevant documents your lender will require such as your pay stub and bank statements.
 At closing, you’ll have to pay for property taxes, insurance, closing costs, and other expenses.
 Before closing, your lender will give you a clear estimate of mortgage loan fees and other fees.
 Some of these “other” fees associated with refinancing on a home include the following: